-A 15% rate applies to income received from business and private notaries' activities.
+A 15% rate applies to income received from private notary and private advocacy activities.

 A 9% rate applies to income received by:

 - individuals from residents of the HTP under labour agreements; - individual entrepreneurs who are residents of the HTP; and - individuals involved in implementing a registered business project in the sphere of high technologies from nonresidents of the HTP.